 - Payday loans – Useful for getting money in a pinch, but they have to be paid off in a lump sum, and you may find you don’t have enough in your paycheck to pay off the whole loan and your other bills and expenses.
 You might end up rolling the loan over for another week or another payday, then find there’s not enough in that paycheck to cover your expenses and pay off the original loan.
 You could end up rolling the loan over several times and thus paying several times the original loan amount in interest and fees.

 All of these loans have significant risk, and Power Finance Texas doesn’t offer any of them.

 We don’t want to trap you in a bad loan.
-Indeed, our application is designed to protect you from taking out a loan you won’t have the ability to repay.
+Indeed, our short term loan application is designed to protect you from taking out a loan you won’t have the ability to repay.
 Instead, we offer installment loans of $100 to $1,250 to be paid off in 6 monthly installments, with no penalty for early payment.

 An Alternative to Taking Loans without a Bank Account

 A better option than a risky and expensive short-term loan is opening a bank or credit union account—although it won’t guarantee you a loan, it will open the door to non-bank lenders who require a bank account.
 There are other advantages to opening an account: